OPEOLUWA250/Campus-Guide/proposal.md

 * Technical bugs – managed through agile development and QA testing

- ## Conflict of Interest:
+## Conflict of Interest

 No known conflicts of interest with the OSM Foundation.
 MVF Solutions has not received prior OSMF funding and maintains independent affiliations.

 ## Recommendations: from Community and possibly from Working Groups

 [Link to SOTM 2024 lightning talk on Campus Guide V1](https://docs.google.com/presentation/d/1xTgPF07va4Zen84q9U9PbF8HYnW5lQyBxhQO2oExRes/edit?usp=sharing)